Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Lowe’s Companies, Inc.138B

-Lowe’s ranks 2nd among its competitors with a market cap at 43% of the leader, The Home Depot.
-It sits below both the average market cap of the top 10 and the sector median of 241B.
-The company has a substantial 133% gap to the nearest competitor above.
+Lowe’s ranks 2nd among its competitors with a market cap 37.5% the size of The Home Depot, the sector leader.
+It stands below both the average market cap of the top 10 and the median sector market cap.
+The company trails its closest rival by a substantial 166.5% margin.

 Comparisons with competitors